famasboy888/Javascript_ES6_refresher/03-This.md

 # This

-When we call this, it only references to the Object it was called from
+When we call `this`, it only references to the Object it was called from

 ```javascript
 const person = {